-These observations fit well with the asymmetric unequal-variance SDT model 190 described above (Kellij, Fahrenfort, Lau, Peters, & Odegaard, 2018).
-An unequal-variance 191 setting (whether produced by physiological constraints on neuronal firing rates, or by 192 physical properties of the stimuli themselves) limits the availability of evidence for absence, 193 making inference about absence more challenging.
-Only in the presence of a target 194 stimulus can participants make a decision without deliberation (without passing in the A 195 node in the high-threshold model, or based on a sample very far from the decision criterion 196 in unequal-variance SDT).
-On these trials, participants can be highly confident in the 197 presence of a target.
-In unequal-variance SDT models, decisions about target absence are 198 almost never driven by a sample far away from the decision criterion, and so can not be 199 accompanied by similarly high levels of confidence.
-200
+These observations fit well with the asymmetric unequal-variance SDT model described above (Kellij, Fahrenfort, Lau, Peters, & Odegaard, 2021).
+An unequal-variance setting (whether produced by physiological constraints on neuronal firing rates, or by physical properties of the stimuli themselves) limits the availability of evidence for absence, making inference about absence more challenging.
+Only in the presence of a target stimulus can participants make a decision without deliberation (without passing in the A node in the high-threshold model, or based on a sample very far from the decision criterion in unequal-variance SDT).
+On these trials, participants can be highly confident in the presence of a target.
+In unequal-variance SDT models, decisions about target absence are almost never driven by a sample far away from the decision criterion, and so can not be accompanied by similarly high levels of confidence.

-In line with a central role for self-monitoring in inference about absence, this 201 presence-absence asymmetry diminishes or reverses when targets are masked from 202 awareness by means of an attentional manipulation (Kanai et al., 2010; Kellij, Fahrenfort, 203 Lau, Peters, & Odegaard, 2021).
-For example, when an attentional-blink paradigm is used 204 to control stimulus visibility, participants are significantly more confident in their 'no' 205 responses when the target stimulus is absent.
-What is it in attentional manipulations that 206 improves metacognitive insight into judgments about stimulus absence?
-One compelling 207 possibility is that a blockage of sensory information at the perceptual stage is not 208 accessible to awareness, whereas fluctuations in attention are (Kanai et al., 2010).
-This 209 monitoring of one's attention state makes it possible to use premises such as "I would not 210 have missed the target" in rating confidence in absence under attentional, but not under 211 perceptual manipulations of visibility.
-Put in more formal terms, attentional manipulations 212 increase metacognitive access to the likelihood function going from world-states to perceptual states, thereby allowing trial-to-trial tuning of the decision criterion.
+In line with a central role for self-monitoring in inference about absence, this presenceabsence asymmetry diminishes or reverses when targets are masked from awareness by means of an attentional manipulation (Kanai et al., 2010; Kellij et al., 2021).
+For example, when an attentional-blink paradigm is used to control stimulus visibility, participants are significantly more confident in their 'no' responses when the target stimulus is indeed absent.
+What is it in attentional manipulations that improves metacognitive insight into judgments about stimulus absence?
+One compelling possibility is that a blockage of sensory information at the perceptual stage is not accessible to awareness, whereas fluctuations in attention are (Kanai et al., 2010).
+This monitoring of one's attention state makes it possible to use premises such as "I would not have missed the target" in rating confidence in absence under attentional, but not under perceptual manipulations of visibility.
+Put in more formal terms, attentional manipulations increase metacognitive access to the likelihood function going from world-states to perceptual states, thereby allowing trial-to-trial tuning of the decision criterion.